keeryang/keeryang.github.io/index.md

 *   Instructor, University of Minnesota (2018-2019) <br/>
     Finance Fundamentals

-*   TA Machine Learning in Finance
+*   TA for Machine Learning in Finance <br/>
+    I have been the TA for the master of finance class Machine Learning in Finance taught by Professor [Murray Z. Frank](https://mzfrank.github.io/myweb/).
+I gave TA sessions in basic python.
+You can find some materials here.

 <br />